 If you have questions about the policies in this handbook or student life at AUS, please contact Student Conduct and Conflict Resolution at sccr@aus.edu or +971 6 515 2250, or contact studentaffairs@aus.edu or call +971 6 515 2166.
 Contact information for the OSA units is included in this handbook.
 We look forward to assisting you.

 We wish all the best for your time at American University of Sharjah.
 We are happy that you are here.

 Go Leopards!

+Lisa Bardill Moscaritolo

+Executive Director of Student Experience

-Lisa Bardill Moscaritolo Vice Provost for Student Life Office of Student Affairs f AUS OSA
+Office of Student Affairs

 Stay connected